A dead tooth can happen to the best of us and it can happen in a variety of ways.

 What causes a dead tooth?

-If your teeth are turning black, you’ll likely want to know the causes.
-There can be two main reasons that may induce death in otherwise healthy teeth.
+If your teeth are turning from white to black or grey, you'll likely want to know the causes.
+There can be two main reasons that may cause death in otherwise healthy teeth.

 Even if you are careful enough to maintain good dental hygiene, you may not be able to fully escape a dead tooth.
 Trauma, such as a hard fall or a sports injury, is another reason why a tooth can die.
 Such types of physical trauma cause the blood vessels inside the dead teeth to rupture, leading to poor blood supply.
 It can also cause nerve injury and damage the pulpal tissue leading to inflammation and infection.